Showing posts with label writing tricks. Show all posts

 How much do you know about:

-The History of actual Magic?
+The History of Actual Magic?

 Not make-believe magic, like what's found in Dungeons and Dragons, but Real, historical Magic as it is currently practiced here on Earth?